 Everybody wants to be around a winner—you never know if some of their magic will rub off on you or if they’ll be able to use their connections to help you.
 However, when you fail, it can put some people off, especially those who equate failure with complications.
 The people who remain supportive and by your side—even during the bad times—are the kind of friends you want.

-Failure ultimately increased my feelings of self-worth, self-acceptance, and self-awareness.
+Life lessons increase my self-worth, self-acceptance, and self-awareness.

 You grow as a person when you fail, and it teaches you that you are worthy regardless.
 You realize your limitations and the ways in which you are limitless.
 Every time you get up and try again, you get a little more confident and you strengthen your belief in yourself.
 Life coach, Treva Brandon Scharf says, “Failures teach you valuable lessons about self-respect, self-worth, and honoring your highest good.
 Failures make you stronger, smarter, and more resilient.”

-Sometimes when you’re in the moment, you think that something is a failure but then after some time has gone by, you realize that failure was really a success.
-Founder and CEO of Mavens & Moguls, Paige Arnot-Fenn, says in regards to what you can learn from failure, “In retrospect, you may look back at what you thought was a failure and realize that it was a blessing in disguise.
+Sometimes when you’re in the moment, you think that something is a failure but then after some time has gone by, you realize that it was a life lesson in success.
+Founder and CEO of Mavens & Moguls, Paige Arnot-Fenn, says in regards to what you can learn from life lessons, “In retrospect, you may look back at what you thought was a failure and realize that it was a blessing in disguise.
 Whether you were passed up for the promotion, did not get the job offer or missed the deadline for the launch, you learn that as Winston Churchill said failure is not fatal and being resilient and getting back up and trying again is really what matters in life.”

-Failures are going to happen, and I’ve learned that it’s better to accept and learn from them than to ignore them or try to wish them away.
-When you fail, it can be a helpful thing if you have the right attitude and lean into your failures.
+Life lessons are going to happen, and I’ve learned that it’s better to accept and learn from them than to ignore them or try to wish them away.
+When you fail, it can be a helpful thing if you have the right attitude and lean into your life lessons.